Armenia country brief

 Following independence, Armenia became a member of the United Nations, the Commonwealth of Independent States, the European Bank for Reconstruction and Development and the Organization for Security and Cooperation in Europe.
-In February 2003, Armenia achieved full membership of the World Trade Organisation.
+In February 2003, Armenia achieved full membership of the World Trade Organization.
 Armenia is also a member of the International Monetary Fund, the World Bank, the Council of Europe, the Asian Development Bank, the Organization of the Black Sea Economic Cooperation and NATO's Partnership for Peace.
 Armenia signed onto the European Union's Eastern Partnership Initiative in May 2009.
 In September 2013 Armenia announced its wish to join Russia, Belarus and Kazakhstan as a member of the Eurasian Economic Union (EEU).
 Armenia did not join those three countries as a founding signatory to the EEU Treaty in May 2014, however is expected to join sometime in 2015.

 Armenia's economy has undergone a profound transformation since independence in the early 1990s.
 After a difficult period from 1991 to 1993, during which time Armenia fought a war with Azerbaijan and began the transition to a market based economy, the Armenian economy has seen sustained growth supported by ambitious reforms and, importantly, remittances from the global Armenian diaspora.
 The World Bank notes that these factors have combined to create a market-oriented environment in Armenia that is highly receptive to trade, capital, and technological innovation.
 The global financial crisis had a major impact on Armenia.
 Before the crisis, the growth rate had neared 14 per cent.
 Economic growth has gradually picked up from a low of 2.2 per cent in 2010 to reach 7.2 per cent in 2012, driven mainly by the mining sector and agro-industries.
-The Armenian economy is forecast to decline somewhat to 4.3 per cent in 2013.
+This declined in 2013 to 3.2 per cent, due to a reduction in private consumption and public investments.
 Agriculture is still the largest employer, with other significant sectors including construction and mining of non-ferrous metals (Armenian mines produce copper, zinc, gold, and lead).